-We combine genetic (e.g. analysis of mutants and double mutants, generation of mutants using the CRISPR/Cas genome editing system), molecular (e.g. gene expression analysis by real-time RT PCR), cell biological (subcellular localization and protein-protein-interaction studies in living cells) and biochemical (e.g. chromatin immunoprecipitation, biotin switch assays to study the in vivo redox state of proteins) approaches to gain novel insights into these complex mechanisms.
+To address these questions, we apply the following methods: analysis of mutants and double mutants, generation of mutants using the CRISPR/Cas genome editing system, molecular methods (e.g. gene expression analysis by real-time RT PCR, Western blot etc.), cell biology and biochemistry (e.g. preparation of recombinant proteins from insect cells, co-immunoprecipitation, biotin switch assays to study the in vivo redox state of proteins).
+All studies are performed in the model organism Arabidopsis thaliana.